bersavosh/SwiftXRT_extraction/README.md

 # SwiftXRT_extraction
 Quick spectral extraction of multiple Swift/XRT observations.

-**Note** Swift team already have produced great reduction pipelines, guides and online resources for all analyses.
-This script is using those resources to quickly go through reduction scripts for multiple observations.
+This script uses resources and tasks provided by the Swift team as a part of HEASOFT to quickly go through reduction and spectral extraction for multiple XRT observations.